expo/expo/docs/versions/unversioned/workflow/configuration.md

       /*
         Color to use as the background for your app's Adaptive Icon on Android.
         Defaults to white (#FFFFFF).

+        Has no effect if "foregroundImage" is not specified.
       */
       "backgroundColor": STRING,